 In addition, the CEO/Manager gives overall direction to employees and oversees the work necessary to provide an adequate supply of water to the residents of the City and County of Denver, and areas economically and socially integrated with the city with whom Denver Water has a water service contract.

 The CEO/Manager represents the Board in ongoing relationships with all levels of government, community organizations and the public served, and recommends to the Board a rate structure and other income producing procedures that will assure adequate revenues to meet operating and maintenance costs, finance of ongoing capital improvement programs, and the principal and interest payments on long-term debts.

-Eight division directors, the general counsel, the internal auditor and the deputy manager of organization improvement report directly to the CEO/Manager.
+Eight division directors, the general counsel, the internal auditor and the chief of staff report directly to the CEO/Manager.